 Plenty of people have a grill or fire pit in their backyards – even really nice ones, often accompanied by some pretty nice patio furniture.
-Outdoor kitchens are the next step beyond that: with built in grills, plumbing, electricity, appliances, and even old fashioned brick ovens.
+Outdoor kitchens are the next step beyond that: with built-in grills, plumbing, electricity, appliances, and even old fashioned brick ovens.
 For a big-time entertainer, this is a dream come true: there’s no running in and out, passing of plates or piling up of dishes.
-All the work, from refrigerator to grill to plate to belly, can be done outside.
-Outdoor kitchens make a great extension for your home and work especially well to enhance a pool area, deck, or patio, and in warmer climates they can be used year-round to keep your kitchen cool or just give you a greater variety of cooking options.
+You can do all the work outside, from refrigerator to grill to plate to belly.
+Outdoor kitchens make a great extension for your home and work especially well to enhance a pool area, deck, or patio.
+In warmer climates, you can use them year-round to keep your kitchen cool or just for a greater variety of cooking options.

 The grill is the heart and soul of all outdoor cooking, whether you use charcoal or gas or even wood.
-But in outdoor kitchens, grills come built in, with cabinetry and counter tops like those you’d find indoors.
+But in outdoor kitchens, grills come built-in, with cabinetry and counter tops like those you’d find indoors.
 Built more like a cooktop than a kettle grill, outdoor kitchens frequently come equipped with a range hood as well, designed to suck away smoke and minimize eye-burning odors and heat from cooking.
-Wood burning ovens make a great, functional alternative to fire pits (and can even be used to make pizzas!), but you’ll need to build them from scratch.
-Both built-in outdoor grills and outdoor ovens are more arduous and expensive to install than simply rolling in a grill you got at your local mega mart, but the payout is truly impressive.
+Wood burning ovens are a great, functional alternative to fire pits, but you’ll need to build them from scratch.
+Both built-in outdoor grills and outdoor ovens are more arduous and expensive to install than simply rolling in a grill you got at your local megamart, but the payout is truly impressive.

 If you do any amount of grilling at all, you know what a pain it can be to try to keep all your ingredients cold in warm weather.
 This is especially important for meat, which attracts bacteria if let for too long at outdoor temperatures.
 But avoiding leaving food sitting out means a lot of shuffling in and out of doors for burgers, dogs, steaks, veggies, and whatever else you plan to throw on the grill.
-Installing an outdoor refrigerator into the counter top where you install your grill is a near perfect solution.
+Installing an outdoor refrigerator near your grill is an excellent solution.
 Even small, under-counter refrigerators allow you to keep everything you’re planning on cooking cold until you’re ready to cook or serve, from marinating chicken to crisp lettuce to a spare set of condiments.

 Now, even with a fully functioning outdoor kitchen, you probably aren’t going to start doing your dishes outside.
-But installing even a small prep sink with just a cold water hookup (to save on expense, some can even be connected to a hose instead of your main water line) allows you to wash hands and rinse utensils without having to tromp back inside and to your main kitchen.
+But installing even a small prep sink with a cold water hookup means you can wash hands and rinse utensils without having to tromp back inside and to your main kitchen.
 Not only does this make managing small messes easier, but washing your hands and grill tools can also help prevent cross contamination.
-Larger, trough style sinks can even be used as an alternative to a traditional cooler: just fill with ice and canned or bottled drinks, and the melt off will drain all by itself.
+You can even use larger, trough style sinks as an alternative to a traditional cooler; just fill with ice and canned or bottled drinks, and the melt off will drain all by itself.